EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 While CoAP has always considered amplification attacks, the recommendations in {{RFC7252}}, {{RFC7641}}, and {{I-D.ietf-core-groupcomm-bis}} are a bit soft.
-Most of the requirements are "SHOULD" instead of "MUST", it is undefined what a "large aplification factor" is, {{RFC7641}} requires validation but with spoofable messages, and in several cases the "SHOULD" level is further softened by “If possible" and "generally".
+Most of the requirements are "SHOULD" instead of "MUST", it is undefined what a "large amplification factor" is, {{RFC7641}} requires validation but with spoofable messages, and in several cases the "SHOULD" level is further softened by “If possible" and "generally".
 {{I-D.ietf-core-coap-pubsub}} does not have any amplification attack considerations.